riot/riot/doc/compare.md

 ### Same, but different

 In Riot HTML comes first and JavaScript second.
 Both are under the same component, but neatly separated from each other.
-The HTML can mixed with JavaScript expressions.
+The HTML can be mixed with JavaScript expressions.

 No proprietary stuff, except the notation of enclosing expressions inside curly brackets.